OpenLeo/oleomux/README.md

 Main functionality todo list
 ----------------------------
 - Fix bug causing live data to no longer show up in some situations?
-- Filter messages by sender and receiver?
-- Test and fix arduino/socketcan simulations
+- Test and fix arduino/socketcan input
 - More translations and sync up with PSA-RE